UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

 For the interface between the ViewModel and Model, some key conceptual points to note are as follows:

 - It is often the case that the ViewModel instantiates the Model
-- The link between them may be limited to the ViewModel calling synchronous (public) APIs on the Model, and storing returned values.
+- The link between them may be limited to the ViewModel calling synchronous (public) APIs on the Model, and processing any returned values.
     - If the returned values are saved in bounded properties in the ViewModel, then the UI may be automatically updated.
 - The ViewModel can also invoke Asynchronous methods on the Model - the call-back is typically performed using .NET events